-In \$000 For the year er For the year ended December 31,
+In \$000 For the year end ed December 31,

 2014 2013

-Interest Income 65 28

-Foreign exchange gain 43
+Interest income 56 5

-Total finance income 108 28
+Total finance income 56 5

-Interest income represents bank interest earned on cash and investments in marketable securities.
-The relative increase in interest income reported in the year ended December 31, 2014 relative to the amount reported in the year 2013 is due to the higher average interest bearing cash balances held throughout the period.
+Interest income represents bank interest earned on cash and investments in marketable securities held throughout the period.
+The relative increase is due to the higher average cash balances held in interest bearing deposits throughout the reporting period.